kekse1/v4/docs/modules/web/animate.md

 # Web Animations API
 There are some problems with the native implementation.
 So I implemented some more logics, inclusive features for better animation handling.
+All totally managed!

 All my extensions are implemented straight into the `Animation(.prototype)` object, so you don't need to remember/care about other functions or smth.
 But maybe you are